tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/launch.md

             [possible values: always, ansi, auto, never]

     -F, --fetch
-            Fetch remote Formation definitions prior to attempting to launch this Formation
+            Fetch remote Formation Instances and synchronize local Plan definitions prior to attempting to launch

+            [aliases: sync, synchronize]

         --grounded
-            Upload the configuration(s) to Seaplane but *DO NOT* set them to active
+            Upload the configuration(s) defined in this local Formation Plan to Seaplane but *DO NOT* set them to active

     -h, --help
             Print help information